nipreps/niquery/docs/usage.rst

 How to Use
 ==========

-*NiQuery* is a command-line tool for indexing, collecting,analyzing, and selecting fMRI BOLD datasets from a remote neuroimaging data server, such as OpenNeuro.
-The typical workflow consists of four
+*NiQuery* is a command-line tool for indexing, collecting, analyzing, and selecting datasets from a remote neuroimaging data server, such as OpenNeuro.
+The typical workflow consists of five stages:
-stages:

   #. **Index**: Retrieve available datasets and snapshot information
      from the remote server.
-  #. **Collect**: Gather per-dataset fMRI BOLD file listings.
+  #. **Collect**: Gather per-dataset modality file listings.
   #. **Analyze**: Extract features from collected files.
   #. **Select**: Choose datasets that satisfy specific constraints.
   #. **Aggregate**: Aggregate into a DataLad dataset the selected